 ▶ Note: The Ninth Circuit has held that possession of paraphernalia was an offense relating to a controlled substance, despite the lack of proof of the specific substance.
 Luu-Le v INS (9th Cir 2000) 224 F3d 911; Ramirez-Altamirano v Holder (9th Cir 2009) 563 F3d 800.
 In Ruiz-Vidal v Gonzales (9th Cir 2007) 473 F3d 1072, the court distinguished Luu-Le by saying that, at least when the offense charged is possession, the substance must be identified.
-The BIA has also held that maintaining a place where drugs are used, or sale of a noncontrolled substance as a "look-alike" controlled substance is identified in the record of conviction.
+The BIA has also held that maintaining a place where drugs are used, or sale of a noncontrolled substance as a "look-alike" controlled substance "relates to" a controlled substance on the federal list even if no specific substance is identified in the record of conviction.
 Matter of Martinez-Espinoza (BIA 2009) 25 I&N Dec 118.